 While rezoning of the ACT land was approved in 2016, the decision whether to rezone the area in NSW is anticipated to occur in 2018.
 Even if the area is rezoned next year, however, the earliest development is not expected to occur in NSW until 2033.

-At Trader & Co., visitors can learn about the history of the project, see an indicative timeline, watch a video about the Corkhill family’s unique connection to the region and view other interactive displays – all at the same time as sipping on coffee, fresh juices and smoothies, along with the other winter warmers on offer.
+At Wins Creek Meadery, visitors can learn about the history of the project, see an indicative timeline, watch a video about the Corkhill family’s unique connection to the region and view other interactive displays – all at the same time as enjoying local and regional produce, including pasture pork, free-range chicken and eggs.
+A range of sweets are all made in house to be enjoyed with fair trade and organic coffee.

-While a formal community consultation period as part of the NSW government planning process is not scheduled to commence until late this year, a member of our Parkwood Planning Proposal team will generally be at Trader & Co. between 11am – 1pm, from Tuesday to Friday for a range of weeks between now and November.
+While a formal community consultation period as part of the NSW government planning process is not scheduled to commence until late this year, a member of our Parkwood Planning Proposal team will be at Wins Creek Meadery between 11am – 1pm Thursday and Friday and 12pm – 2pm on Market Day Saturdays.

 For more information on the Parkwood Planning proposal click here.